Google Cloud Internal TCP/UDP Load Balancing is a regional load balancer that is built on the Andromeda network virtualization stack.

 Session affinity and next hop internal TCP/UDP load balancer

-Regardless of the session affinity option that you choose, Google Cloud uses the packet's destination.
+Regardless of the session affinity option that you choose, Google Cloud uses the packet's destination to select a backend.
 When sending a packet directly to the load balancer, the packet's destination matches the IP address of the load balancer's forwarding rule.

 However, when using an internal TCP/UDP load balancer as a next hop for a custom static route, the packet's destination is most likely not the IP address of the load balancer's forwarding rule.
 For packets with a destination within the route's destination range, the route directs to the load balancer.